IBM-Cloud/docs/services/mobilepush/c_overview_push.md

 # About {{site.data.keyword.mobilepushshort}}
 {: #overview-push}
-Last updated: 16 January 2017
+Last updated: 18 January 2017
 {: .last-updated}

 IBM {{site.data.keyword.mobilepushshort}} is a service with which you can use to send notifications to devices and platforms.
 Notifications can be targeted to all application users or to a specific set of users and devices using tags.
 You can administer devices, tags, and subscriptions.
-You can also use an SDK (software development kit) and Representational State Transfer (REST) application program interface (APIs) to further develop your client applications.

-{{site.data.keyword.mobilepushshort}} is available as a Bluemix Catalog service  in the Mobile category.
-It is also available as a part of MobileFirst Services Starter Boilerplate and as a Bluemix Dedicated service.
-For information about {{site.data.keyword.mobilepushshort}} as a dedicated service, see [Dedicated Services](/docs/dedicated/index.html).

 You can use any of the following options to create a bound or unbound service: